AlexK-99/companion-module-dbaudiotechnik-amps/companion/HELP.md

 In instaces tab specify the ip and port you want to connect.

-**Testet D&B Audio Amps**
+**Tested D&B Audio Amps**
 - 5D
+- 40D
+- D20
+- D40
-- 40d
+- D80

 **Available commands for D&B Audio Amps**

-- Power On/Off/Toggel
+- Power On/Off/Toggle
+- Mute/Unmute/Toggle Channel A/B/C/D/All
-- Mute/Unmute Channel A/B/C/D
+- D20: Select Array Processing Preset for Channel A/B/C/D/All

 **Available Variables for D&B Audio Amps**